PrakruthiKB2022/Blog-App/README.md

 # BlogApp

-This is a Bootstrap Blog website
+This is a Blog website using Bootstrap